| Title: | Standardization of Raw Discrete Questionnaire Scores |

 item reversion

-object of ScaleSpec
+object of ScaleSpec class

 data.frame of item names, if they are reversed, and custom NA value if available, invisibly